 - 4 x 8oz fillet steaks

-- 3 tablespoons rapeseed oil or peanut oil
+- 2 tbsp rapeseed (canola) oil or light olive oil

 - 1 large onion - finely chopped

 - 10 fresh or frozen curry leaves (optional)